Blog

 Flat digital illustration in plummark’s brand palette showing a deep purple horizontal timeline with five coral-pink circles containing lavender icons of a document, magnifying glass, checkmark, hourglass, and certificate, representing the stages of the Australian trade mark application process.

-Once you’ve filed your Australian trade mark application, what comes next?
-Here’s a clear overview of what you can expect, from the moment your application is lodged through to registration.
+Once you’ve filed your Australian trade mark application, what happens next?
+Here’s a clear overview of what to expect, from filing to registration, including how long each stage typically takes and when your rights officially begin.

 Filing Confirmation

-After your trade mark application is submitted to IP Australia, we'll receive an official filing receipt.
-This confirms the date of your application, your trade mark details, and marks the beginning of the registration process.
+After your application is submitted to IP Australia, you’ll receive an official filing receipt.
+This confirms the date of your application, your trade mark details, and marks the official start of the registration process.

 Formalities Check (0–2 weeks)

-IP Australia first checks your application for completeness.
-This includes making sure all details are provided, the correct fees have been paid, and your goods and services are correctly classified.
+In the first stage, IP Australia reviews your application for completeness.
+They’ll make sure: all details are correct, the correct fees are paid, and your goods and services are properly classified.
+If anything is missing, IP Australia will contact you (or your attorney) to fix it before moving forward.

 Examination (2–4 months)

-After the formalities check, your application enters the examination queue.
-Most applications are examined within 2 to 4 months from the filing date.
+Once the formalities check is complete, your application enters the examination queue.
+Most applications are examined within 2–4 months of filing.

-During this step, an IP Australia examiner reviews your trade mark for eligibility.
-This includes checking that your trade mark is distinctive and that it doesn’t conflict with existing registrations.
+During this stage, an IP Australia examiner checks whether your trade mark is distinctive, non-descriptive, and not in conflict with existing registrations.

 Acceptance and Advertisement

-If your application is accepted, it is advertised in the Australian Official Journal of Trade Marks.
-This publication officially notifies the public that your trade mark may soon be registered.
+If your trade mark is accepted, it’s advertised in the Australian Official Journal of Trade Marks, notifying the public before registration.

 Opposition Period (2 months)

-From the date your trade mark is advertised, there is a two-month period where third parties can oppose your application if they believe it should not be registered.
+From the advertisement date, a two-month opposition period begins.
+During this time, third parties can oppose your application if they believe it should not be registered.

 • If no oppositions are filed: Your trade mark will proceed to registration once this period ends.